Quick Start#

 globus-automate

-and a client library for interacting with Actions and Flows.
+and a client library for interacting with actions and flows.

 It requires Python 3.6+.
 If a supported version of